maudnals/questions/other.md

 ## How to apply styles?
 In `Person.js`:
-`import './Person.css';` // syntax is... just like a JS import!
-Webpack will transform this and import the right file in `index.html`.
+`import './Person.css';` // syntax is... just like a JS import.
+That's because of webpack: webpack will transform this and inject the right `style` tags in `index.html`.